chengzhouwu/gbdmr/README.md

 Example
 -------

-An example dataset `beta` and `phenotype` is included in the package.
+An example dataset `beta` and `phenotype`.
 It contains 1,000 CpG sites for 506 samples.
 Finding regions in this data can be accomplished using commands:

 ```s
 data(beta)